arunranain/MPQB-Diagnostics/README.md

 MPQB
 ----------------
- - edit the parameters at the top of the script mpqb_mapplot.py
+ - edit the parameters at the top of the script mpqb_mapplots.py
- - run the script (install any missing libraries, ideally in a conda environment)
+ - run mpqb_mapplots.py (install any missing packages, ideally in a conda environment)

 # MPQB-Diagnostics
 Diagnostics for MPQB Evaluation on CDS